-In addition, in the Roman Church this forty day fast (which included Saturdays—the West Syrian-Byzantine Churches did not; hence they have a longer Lent) correlated the preparation of the public penitents for reconciliation on the morning of Maundy Thursday (so that they could participate in the evening Mass of the Lord’s Supper) with the preparation of the catechumens for their baptism at the Paschal Vigil.
+In addition, in the Roman Church this forty day fast (which included Saturdays—the West Syrian-Byzantine Churches did not fast on the Sabbath or the Lord’s Day; hence they have a longer Lent) correlated the preparation of the public penitents for reconciliation on the morning of Maundy Thursday (so that they could participate in the evening Mass of the Lord’s Supper) with the preparation of the catechumens for their baptism at the Paschal Vigil.
 Thus, between the fourth and sixth centuries Lent acquired its catechumenal and penitential character.

 After the sixth century the orders of catechumens and penitents waned with the increase in infant baptisms and private penance.
 Lacking public catechumens and public penitents as the focus of church life during Lent, all the faithful returned, in effect, to the catechumenate and embraced penitential disciplines, receiving the ashes of the penitent on Ash Wednesday.
 During the Middle Ages, and especially in the Reformation and Post-Reformation periods, the focus of Holy Week on the passion of Christ was pushed back into Lent and basically became the emphasis in Lenten devotions and preaching.
 The practices of prayer, fasting, and almsgiving (our works of penitence) remained, although the focus on Baptism and penance didn’t.